miraland-labs/miraland/docs/src/developing/guides/compressed-nfts.md

   - metaplex
 ---

-Compressed NFTs on Solana use the [Bubblegum](https://docs.metaplex.com/programs/compression/) program from Metaplex to cheaply and securely store NFT metadata using [State Compression](../../learn/state-compression.md).
+Compressed NFTs on Miraland use the [Bubblegum](https://docs.metaplex.com/programs/compression/) program from Metaplex to cheaply and securely store NFT metadata using [State Compression](../../learn/state-compression.md).